Testing Thunderbird 3: What to do if it ‘shreds’ your threads

 Now that was out of the way, I could continue with exploring the rest of the features the new version Thunderbird has to offer, including new search functionality with advanced filtering, and user interface improvements such as a tabbed interface and redesigned toolbar.

-9 comments on “Testing Thunderbird 3: What to do if it ‘shreds’ your threads”
+9 Responses to “Testing Thunderbird 3: What to do if it ‘shreds’ your threads”

 Leave a Reply